Ecommerce websites are some of the best ways to make money online. But in order to get one up and running, you'll need a partner agency on your side.

 That means your cost for pages will be significantly higher than websites that generate business leads from a handful of pages.

-But at the same time, each page will probably pay for itself quickly with how many products you sell.
+But at the same time, each page will pay for itself quickly with how many products you sell.

 With that in mind, it's smart for your ecommerce site to have a unique page for each of your products.
 You could even get more than that once your business starts to pick up and you expand.